miketester10/nestjs-rabbitmq-microservices/README.md

 - **QR Code Generation**: Easy setup process
 - **Encrypted Storage**: 2FA secrets encrypted in database
 - **Backup Codes**: Recovery mechanism
+- **Login Flow**: When users with 2FA enabled log in, they receive a temporary 2FA token and must verify their OTP code via a modal before accessing the dashboard

 ### Rate Limiting